cartesi/rollups-examples/biometrics/README.md

 The next step is to run the biometrics server in your machine.
 The application is written in Python, so you need to have `python3` installed.

-In order to start the m2cgen server, run the following commands in a dedicated terminal:
+In order to start the biometrics server, run the following commands in a dedicated terminal:

 ```shell
 $ cd biometrics/server/